jirutka/validator-collection/README.md

-This library allows you to easily create a “pseudo constraint” (typically named as `@EachX`) for _any_ validation constraint to annotate a collection of simple types, without writing an extra validator or unnecessary wrapper classes for every collection. `EachX` constraint is supported for all standard Bean Validation constraints.
+This library allows you to easily create a “pseudo constraint” (typically named as `@EachX`) for _any_ validation constraint to annotate a collection of simple types, without writing an extra validator or unnecessary wrapper classes for every collection. `EachX` constraint is supported for all standard Bean Validation constraints and Hibernate specific constraints.
 For example:

 ```java
 @EachSize(min = 5, max = 255)